Golden Saffron and Ginger Aromatic Fried Rice

 Push all the rice to the edges of the pan to create an empty well in the center.
 Pour the whisked eggs into this well and let them sit undisturbed for 10 seconds until they just start to set.
 Then rapidly stir them into the rice using quick, choppy motions.
 This creates thin, delicate egg ribbons throughout the rice instead of large, rubbery chunks.

-Drizzle the bloomed saffron water and the dry sherry over the rice while tossing everything together.
-The alcohol in the sherry lifts up all the flavorful brown bits stuck to the pan and evaporates quickly, leaving behind a deeper, more complex taste.
-The saffron water coats the rice with that signature golden color and earthy aroma.
+Drizzle the bloomed saffron-Espelette water and the dry sherry over the rice while tossing everything together.
+The alcohol in the sherry lifts up the flavorful bits stuck to the pan and evaporates quickly, while the infusion coats the rice with its signature golden color and mild warmth.

 Season and Finish